ceugster/filemaker.plugin/README.md

 *QRBill* has one command 'generate':

-As parameter you have to use a json string with following attributes:
+As parameter you have to use a json string with the following attributes:

 {"amount":287.30,"currency":"CHF","iban":"CH4431999123000889012","reference":"000000000000000000000000000","message":"Rechnungsnr.
 10978 / Auftragsnr.
 3987","creditor":{"name":"Schreinerei Habegger & Söhne","address_line_1":"Uetlibergstrasse 138","address_line_2":"8045 Zürich","country":"CH"},"debtor":{"name":"Simon Glarner","address_line_1":"Bächliwis 55","address_line_2":"8184 Bachenbülach","country":"CH"},"format":{"graphics_format":"PDF","output_size":"A4_PORTRAIT_SHEET","language":"DE"}}

-Mandatory arguments are: 'amount' (number), 'currency' (String), 'iban' (a valid qriban), 'creditor' with all its parts (name: the name of the creditor; address_line_1: street and streetnumber; address_line_2: zip and city; country: the iso3166 alpha-2 country code, defaults to 'CH')
+Mandatory attributes are: 'amount' (number), 'currency' (String), 'iban' (a valid qriban), 'creditor' with all its parts (name: the name of the creditor; address_line_1: street and streetnumber; address_line_2: zip and city; country: the iso3166 alpha-2 country code, defaults to 'CH')

 Below you see an example of the result using the given example above.